COVID-19 Omicron Variant Confirmed In 2 North Texas Patients By Frisco Lab

 This comes on the heels of Pfizer releasing new data showing a third shot increases protection 25-fold against the omicron variant compared to the initial two doses.

-CBS 11 News spoke with Dr. Robert Gottlieb with Baylor Scott & White Research Institute.MORE NEWS: Texas Man Acquitted In Deadly Shooting Of Police Officer In 2019
+CBS 11 News spoke with Dr. Robert Gottlieb with Baylor Scott & White Research Institute.MORE NEWS: Funeral Held For Fallen Mesquite Police Officer Richard Houston II

 “My suspicion is that all the manufacturers are asking the same questions,” said.
 Dr. Gottlieb.
 “My best guess would be that anything that has the original sequence, if you see it again, will give you that more diverse response.”